Evaluate your project

 A project is not complete until you have evaluated it; looking at what has worked, what hasn’t worked, considering why and enabling this knowledge to be used next time.

 If you have received grant funding you will almost certainly be required to submit an evaluation of the project to funders.
 It is very difficult to evaluate retrospectively, especially for a long or complicated project.
 So, it’s best to start early... and plan for your evaluation right from the beginning.

-Heritage Lottery Fund: tips and tools for evaluation
+National Lottery Heritage Fund: tips and tools for evaluation

 Joseph Rowntree Foundation: evaluating community projects